bartromgens/bitcoinnodestats/README.md

 `BITCOIN_CONF_FILE` is the location of your 'bitcoin.conf', only needed if it is not in the default location.

 `DEBUG` should be set to False on a production server.

-### TODO
-- Users can change the plot date range
-- Users can change plot detail
-- Responsive plots (rescale on window resize)
-- ...